Friday, January 18, 2013

 Santa Claus parade 2012

 Dozens of wrapped candies tossed by giggling children litter the roadway in front of our house.
-The two visiting grandsons madly scoop up the candies, catching them mid-air, or zipping between vehicles before the goodies are squished under a wheel.

 Steelers fan!

 Some of our friends have decorated their personal golf carts with the logos of their favourite sports teams, or flashy chrome hubcaps, or a variety of flags.
+Many locals have retrofitted their carts with plastic roll-down side curtains to protect them from tropical rainstorms.

 Great decorating job!

-For Christmas she added garlands, bows and ribbons, making her golf cart one of the prettiest on the island.
+For Christmas, she added garlands, bows and ribbons, making her golf cart one of the prettiest on the island.

-Other friends were over-the-top with their holiday decorations, adding ornaments, wreaths, tinsel, strings of garland and pearls, reindeer antlers and even solar powered lights.
+Other friends were over-the-top with their holiday decorations, adding ornaments, wreaths, tinsel, strings of garland and pearls, reindeer antlers and even solar-powered lights.

 We left a trail of broken ornaments around the island.

-When the grandsons were visiting we borrowed a riotously decorated golf cart for a few days.
 We entertained a lot of people, leaving a trail of shattering glass ornaments as we were buffeted by north winds, or we thumped over speed bumps.

-FaceBook photo - not the way to drive a golf cart
+Not the way to drive a golf cart

-And yes, this is a tropical island, and yes, you are on holidays but letting an underage child drive a golf cart is a disaster waiting to happen.
 There are ambulances, fire trucks, police vehicles, propane trucks, or tractor-trailer units, plus hundreds of taxis, golf carts, motorcycles and bicycles all vying for limited road space.
-You are unnecessarily risking not only your own safety but the safety and livelihood of the other drivers.
+You are unnecessarily risking not only your own safety but also the safety and livelihood of the other drivers.

-More friends decked out for holidays!
+More friends decked out for the holidays!

 No matter, you can still have a great time driving a carrito de golf that expresses your individual personality while circumnavigating a beautiful little Caribbean island.